15 Most Beautiful Teddy Bear Dog Breeds

 9. Shih-Poo Teddy Bear Dog

-A Shih-Poo teddy bear dog is a crossbreed between Toy Poodle or a Miniature and a Shih Tzu.
+A Shih-Poo is a crossbreed between Toy Poodle or a Miniature and a Shih Tzu.
 The average adult weight of this teddy bear dog is eight to eighteen pounds.
 When it stands, it measures between eight to fifteen inches tall.

 The Shih-Poo teddy bear dog is attentive, loyal, friendly, smart, and sociable.
 The average lifespan of this breed is thirteen to seventeen years.
 Furthermore, the color of its coat can come in brindle, brown, white, black, and other variations.